fnalways/Olares/docs/manual/olares/files/add-edit-download.md

     You will see the sharer, current path, original path, share scope, owner, current permissions, expiration date, and link details.

-### Modify password or permissions
+#### Modify password or permissions

-For shared folders, you can change their password and permission settings at any time:
+For shared folders, you can change their password and permission settings at any time.

 1. Open the Files application from the Dock or Launchpad on Olares.
 2. Click **Share** in the left sidebar to view the **Share** list on the right.